danielsantander/cyberdev/docs/git.md

 ## Update Remove URL

-If you have already been working in a project where the repository's remote url is for the default HTTPS url, you will need to update the projcet's `.git/config` file settings.
+If you have already been working in a project where the repository's remote url is for the default HTTPS url, you will need to update the project's `.git/config` file settings.

 Within the git project directory, update the remote url with the following command: